 Best Cooling: Earth Therapeutics Gel Bead Sleep Mask

-This mask is kind of like applying cucumbers to your eyes, but better (and less messy).
-After a long day of staring at your computer, or whenever your eyes feel puffy and swollen, the cooling sensation can’t be beaten.
-Chill it in the refrigerator for an hour or pop in the freezer for five to 10 minutes; the gel beads get nice and cool, though the inner side is covered in soft fleece so the mask won’t feel too chilly against your skin.
+This mask is kind of like applying cucumbers to your eyes but better (and less messy).
+The cooling sensation can't be beaten after a long day of staring at your computer or whenever your eyes feel puffy and swollen.
+Chill it in the refrigerator for an hour or pop in the freezer for five to 10 minutes; while gel beads will get nice and cool, the inner side is covered in soft fleece, so the mask won’t feel too chilly against your skin.

-This mask—with 54% supima cotton—is machine washable, ideal when eye cream or makeup residue gunk up the mask.
-We especially like that the mask is thick and padded, with a wide strap that both prevents hair creases, but also helps muffle noise, too.
+This mask—featuring supima cotton—is machine washable, ideal when eye cream or makeup residue gunk up the mask.
+We especially like that the mask is thick and padded with a wide strap that prevents hair creases and also helps muffle noise.
 Bonus points for the four pretty hues.

 Best Weighted: Gravity Weighted Sleep Mask

 Just like weighted blankets may help promote relaxation and better sleep, the same principle applies when it comes to an eye mask.
-This one evenly distributes about a pound of weight against relaxation pressure points, in ultra-soft, micro-plush fabric.
+This one evenly distributes about 1 pound of weight against relaxation pressure points in ultra-soft, micro-plush fabric.
 If you thought a standard sleeping mask was relaxing, just wait until you try this one.

 Best Innovation: Sound Oasis Glo to Sleep Therapy Mask

 Hold this up to a light source for about 30 seconds before wearing it.
-Keep your eyes open once you slip it on (it doesn’t sit directly on your eyes) and stare at the soft blue lights inside the mask; a form of light therapy, it’s meant to help boost the alpha brain waves that help calm your mind and body.
-You can also download an accompanying sound mediation on your phone to listen to along with it.
+Keep your eyes open once you slip it on (it doesn’t sit directly on your eyes) and stare at the soft blue lights inside the mask.
+This form of light therapy is meant to help boost the alpha brain waves that help calm your mind and body.
+You can also make the experience even more relaxing by downloading an accompanying sound mediation on your phone to listen to while masking.

 Best Luxury: Derek Rose Finley Cashmere Eye Mask

 There’s truly nothing more decadent than cashmere, particularly when you’re talking about a cashmere sleep mask.
-This uses Lora Piana cashmere (some of the best out there) and is gently padded for the ultimate in comfort and coziness.
+This uses Lora Piana cashmere (some of the best out there) and features gentle padding for the ultimate comfort and coziness.
 Jet-setters will appreciate that it comes with a silk carrying pouch, too.

-With foam padding and cut-outs inside, this mask may look a little strange, but the cut-outs let you open your eyes completely and still be in complete and total darkness.
-Think of it like blackout curtains, but cheaper and easier.
-An added boon: Because it doesn’t touch your eyes, it’s a good pick for anyone sporting lash extensions that can't get smushed.
+With foam padding and cut-outs inside, this mask may look a little strange, but the cut-outs let you open your eyes completely while still being in complete and total darkness.
+Think of it like blackout curtains but cheaper and easier.
+An added boon: Since the mask doesn’t touch your eyes, it’s a good pick for anyone sporting lash extensions that can't get smushed.

 Best Disposable: Spacemasks Self-Heating Eye Mask

-Not only are the one-time-use masks perfectly practical (you get five in a box, making them choice to dole out at a bachelorette party or girls trip), they have the unique feature of warming up as soon as you open them.
-Iron powder warms up the self-heating masks as soon as you open them, almost instantly relieving tension and tired eyes.
+Not only are these one-time-use masks very practical (you get five in a box, making them an exceptional choice to dole out at a bachelorette party or girls trip), they have the unique feature of warming up as soon as you open them.
+Iron powder warms up the self-heating masks once they're opened, and they promise to help to relieve tension and tired eyes.
 Comfortable ear loops help keep it in place.